IDENTIFYING THE WORLD’S CORROSION LOCATIONS

 - Top anchors: SafeCom is working on revising its rock anchor Standard to make specific provision for top anchors, including how to test them, and what strength levels they should have.
 Top anchors are of specific interest because they usually include chains or links with welds or other joints, which could increase the risk of corrosion.
 SafeCom would like to see how these have performed in use in order to address these issues as part of the revision.

-For more information about the stainless steel rock anchors corrosion, please refer to the UIAA paper on ‘Corrosion and Stress Corrosion Cracking Failure of Climbing Anchors’, produced in late 2015.
-The document is available in English, French and German.
+For more information about the stainless steel rock anchors corrosion, please refer to the UIAA paper on ‘Corrosion and Stress Corrosion Cracking Failure of Climbing Anchors’, first produced in late 2015 and updated in 2021.
+The document is available in English, French, Chinese, German, Italian, Portuguese and Spanish.

 UIAA Safety Standards